kodmasin/fiskpy/README.md

 import xml.etree.ElementTree as et from datetime import date, timedelta

-#fiskpy initialization
+#fiskpy initialization !!! must be used for RacunZahtjev
-fisk.FiskInit.init(fisk.FiskSOAPClientDemo(), '/path/to/your/key.pem', "kaypassword", '/path/to/your/cert.pem', ['/path/to/porezna/rootcert/democacert.pem'])
+fisk.FiskInit.init(fisk.FiskSOAPClientDemo(), '/path/to/your/key.pem', "kaypassword", '/path/to/your/cert.pem')

 racun = fisk.Racun(data = {"Oib": "12345678901",
               "USustPdv": "true",